 Despite budget production restrictions and budget cuts, 99% of marketers who actively make videos for their business will continue to do so in 2021, and it’s because the results continue to impress.
 Videos have proven to influence higher website traffic, generate more leads, and strengthen brand awareness because of its interactive nature.

 Statistics show that viewers engage better and longer when watching a video about a product compared to reading about it.
 According to Vidyard, the average retention rate for videos is 52%.
 Because of this, brands are also experimenting with the types of videos they use on their website and social media.
-This is also allowing for many of them to explore under-utilised video content opportunities to stay ahead of their competitors.
+This is also allowing many of them to explore under-utilised video content opportunities to stay ahead of their competitors.

 These video marketing statistics show the importance of video marketing for business, both now and in the future.
 And you shouldn’t let yourself get left behind.

-In this blog, we’ll show you how website video creation can benefit your brand’s presence on the internet and what kind of videos you should be creating to engage your prospects and convert them into customers.
+In this blog, we’ll show you how website video creation can benefit your brand’s presence on the internet and what kind of videos you should be created to engage your prospects and convert them into customers.

 Why you need video on your website